BrianHicks/tree-grepper/README.md

 nix-env -if https://github.com/BrianHicks/tree-grepper/archive/refs/heads/main.tar.gz
 ```

-If you have a Rust toolchain set up, you can also clone this repo and run `cargo build`.
+If you have a Rust toolchain set up you can also clone this repo and run `cargo build`.

 ## Usage